rtkleong10/MOBLIMA/README.md

 # MOBLIMA
 This is a movie listing and booking application that allows movie goers to book movie tickets and allows the cinema staff to manage the cineplex data.
 This is a school project I did for my CZ2002 Object Oriented Design and Programming module in NTU.
 My group mates are Chulpaibul Jiraporn, Shivani Kannan and Bose Rajeswari.
+The documentation is available at https://rtkleong10.github.io/MOBLIMA/.

 ## How to Run
 - `java -jar MOBLIMA.jar`